-As we gather online, we’ll be focusing on six key relocations of Jesus’ life, using them as a framework to illustrate God’s heart for justice and story of restoration that spans from scripture all through history and up to this present moment.
-We’ll unpack Jesus’ moves from heaven to earth, from Israel to Egypt, into the wilderness, from places of power, towards Jerusalem and towards resurrection.
+This year we focused on six key relocations of Jesus’ life, using them as a framework to illustrate God’s heart for justice and story of restoration that spans from scripture all through history and up to this present moment.
+We unpacked Jesus’ moves from heaven to earth, from Israel to Egypt, into the wilderness, from places of power, towards Jerusalem and towards resurrection.

 FROM HEAVEN TO EARTH